joostkremers/pandoc-mode/docs/index.md

 # Settings Files

+As mentioned above, `pandoc-mode` saves the settings you make for an input file to a so-called “defaults file” that can be read by Pandoc.
+Note that in `pandoc-mode`, these files are called “settings files”, but both terms refer to the same files.

 Apart from settings files for individual files (which are called *local settings files*), `pandoc-mode` supports two other types of settings
 files: project files and global files.
 Project files are settings files